 The task of constituent instruments as the constitutions of international organizations is to provide for the legal foundations and frameworks for their structures and activities.
-Various characteristics have been pointed out as constitutional nature possessed by constituent instruments.
-The core of constitutional nature of constituent instruments, however, is the fact that constituent instruments provide for the legal foundations and framework for the structures and activities of international organizations on the basis of their evolutionary and teleological interpretations so that, despite the changing international relations, international organizations could continue to efficiently function and effectively perform the given purposes and functions.
-International organizations have been created because their purposes and functions cannot be achieved by the creation of simple norms of conduct by means of treaties, including multilateral law-making treaties.
-Their purposes and functions can be achieved only by the permanent operation of organizational entities.
-This implies that constituent instruments are always requested to be adapted to the changing circumstances for the purposes of efficient functioning and effective activities of international organizations.
-Simon pointed out, quite accurately, that it is the evolutionary nature of constithe constituent instruments: (1) Unlimited Continuity: Their objectives pursued are not only of continual nature but also able to be attained only by means of a common action carried on for an indefinite time; (2) Necessity and Capacity of Adaptation: The unlimited continuity exposes constituent instruments to the erosive factors accompanying the lapse of time during which the constituent instruments are intended to be applied, thus subjecting them to the necessity of adaptation to an evolution of circumstances; (3) Necessity of Uniform Interpretation: The organs of international organizations as well as the contracting States interpret and apply, and at the same time are obliged to respect their constituent instruments; here it is necessary to establish a uniform interpretation; (4) Interpretation Method: One must reconcile the conventional origin of international organizations with their irresistible institutional tendency and, as a result, make reference to their purposes; (5) Superior Position: Constituent instruments tend to have a superior position to other treaties as are exemplified by Article 20 of the Pact of the League of Nations and Article 103 of the Charter of the United Nations.
+Various characteristics have been pointed out as constitutional nature possessed by constituent instruments.17 The core of constitutional nature of constituent instruments, however, is the fact that constituent instruments provide for the legal foundations and framework for the structures and activities of international organizations on the basis of their evolutionary and teleological interpretations so that, despite the changing international relations, international organizations could continue to efficiently function and effectively perform the given purposes and functions.
+International organizations have been created because their purposes of treaties, including multilateral law-making treaties.
+Their purposes and functions can be achieved by the permanent operation of organizational entities.
+This implies that constituent instruments are always requested to be adapted to the changing circumstances for the purposes of efficient functioning and effective activities of international organizations.18 Simon pointed out, quite accurately, that it is the evolutionary nature of consti-

+17 Monaco, for example, points out the following characteristics as constitutional nature possessed by the constituent instruments: (1) Unlimited Continuity: Their objectives pursued are not only of continual nature but also able to be attained only by means of a common action carried on for an indefinite time; (2) Necessity and Capacity of Adaptation: The unlimited continuity exposes constituent instruments to the erosive factors accompanying the lapse of time during which the constituent instruments are intended to be applied, thus subjecting them to the necessity of adaptation to an evolution of circumstances; (3) Necessity of Uniform Interpretation: The organs of international organizations as well as the contracting States interpret and apply, and at the same time are obliged to respect their constituent instruments; here it is necessary to establish a uniform interpretation; (4) Interpretation Method: One must reconcile the conventional origin of international organizations with their irresistible institutional tendency and, as a result, make reference to their purposes; (5) Superior Position: Constituent instruments tend to have a superior position to other treaties as are exemplified by Article 20 of the Pact of the League of Nations and Article 103 of the Charter of the United Nations.
 Monaco, supra note 10.
 See also the bibliography mentioned in supra note 8.